Friday, 17 May 2024

 Cressy at Tardebigge (Photo by Hugh McKnight)

-In my Biography of Robert Aickman I make a point of questioning the author’s account of his important first meeting with L.T.C.
-Rolt at Tardebigge, on Rolt’s boat, Cressy, because it seems to me indicative of not just how Aickman tells the story of the IWA, but also the rest of his life.
-Most autobiographers are centre stage in their work, and they naturally choose how they present their material.
-We know we are seeing events from their point of view, and with understandable biases, but we like to think they can be trusted.
+When I wrote my Biography of Aickman, I made a point of questioning his account of his important first meeting with L.T.C.
+Rolt at Tardebigge, on Rolt’s boat, Cressy, in August 1945.
+Aickman’s version of events seemed to me indicative of not just how Aickman told the story of the IWA, but of his whole life.
+Most autobiographers are, understandably, centre stage in their work, and they have every right to choose how they present their material.
+We know we are reading of events from their personal point of view, and with potential bias, but we like to hope they can be trusted over basic matters of fact.

 A rare photo of Angela Rolt, with Tom behind her.

-The problem with Aickman’s account of the meeting at Tardebigge in August 1945 is that he clearly implies that only he and Rolt were there, with Rolt’s wife Angela in a supporting, but mainly decorative role.
-However, surviving letters in the National Archives suggest that Aickman mythologised his account of their first meeting when he described it in 1968, twenty-three years after the event.
+However, surviving letters in the National Archives suggest that Aickman mythologised his account of their first meeting when he described it twenty-three years after the event.
 The most obvious deviation from the facts is the omission of his wife, Ray, from the account.
 She was certainly on board Cressy when the two men met for the first time.
-Admittedly, Aickman may have excised Ray from his account because he had a lifelong detestation of the institution of marriage and did not like admitting that he had wife.
-He was also horrified when Ray divorced him, leaving their marriage to become a nun (which he might have expected people to consider a judgement on his own failings as a husband, rather than to the attractions of the religious life).
+Admittedly, Aickman may have excised Ray from history because he had a lifelong detestation of the institution of marriage and he did not like admitting that he had wife.
+He was also horrified, later, when Ray divorced him, leaving their marriage to become a nun (which he might have expected people to consider a judgement on his own failings as a husband, rather than to the attractions of the religious life).

 Robert and Ray Aickman

-But Aickman also seemed to have left out of the account of the Cressy meeting his friends Howard and Joan Coster.
+But Aickman also left out of the account of the foundational Cressy meeting his friends Howard and Joan Coster.
 The couple wanted to meet Tom Rolt because they were planning on buying a narrow boat themselves, and were seeking his advice.
-I was careful how I put this in my Aickman biography because there had been a last-minute change of date for the meeting and I didn’t know for sure if they had been available for the rearranged rendezvous at Tardebigge.
+I was careful how I put this in my Aickman biography because there had been a last-minute change of date for the meeting between the six of them, and I didn’t know for sure if Howard and Joan Coster had been available for the rearranged rendezvous at Tardebigge.

-However, I have recently received a copy of the newly published The Life of L.T.C.
-Rolt by Victoria Owens.
-The book is a very readable account of an interesting and likeable figure, and I was intrigued to see that Owens states categorically that the Costers were present at the Tardebigge meeting.
-When I asked her for clarification, Victoria quoted from an exchange of letters between Joan Coster and Ray Aickman in the National Archives I had not seen.
+However, the newly published The Life of L.T.C.
+Rolt by Victoria Owens states categorically that the Costers were present at the Tardebigge meeting.
+When I asked Rolt’s biographer for clarification, Victoria was able to quote from an exchange of letters between Joan Coster and Ray Aickman in the National Archives I had not seen.
 Writing to Ray on 13th August 1945, Joan thanked her for arranging a pleasant weekend.
 In her reply dated 17th August 1945, Ray wrote:

 'I am glad you enjoyed seeing Cressy.'